Merrow: Overview

 The term appears in two tales set in Ireland published in the 19th century: "Lady of Gollerus", where a green-haired merrow weds a local Kerry man who deprives her of the "magical red cap" (cohuleen druith); and "The Soul Cages" where a green-bodied grotesque male merrow entertains a fisherman at his home under the sea.

 These tales with commentary were first published in T. C. Croker's Fairy Legends (1828).
 William Butler Yeats and others writing on the subject borrowed heavily from this work.
-"The Soul Cages" turned out not to be a genuine folktale, but a piece of fiction fabricated by Thomas Keightley.
+"The Soul Cages" turned out not to be a genuine folktale, but rather a piece of fiction fabricated by Thomas Keightley.